John Banks Brady: Return to Southern Rhodesia and entrance to politics

 Brady was the headmaster of the Milton School in Bulawayo from 1925 to 1930.
 He later entered politics and was elected the member of parliament for Bulawayo North along with Allan Ross Welsh in the 1933 Southern Rhodesian general election.
 Upon his retirement from the Army in 1937, he was promoted to Colonel.
 He was later elected the member of parliament for Bulawayo East in the 1939 election, a post he served in until 1946.

 Later life

 With the outbreak of World War II, Brady returned to active service as a Military Observer and Liaison Officer for Southern Rhodesia to the Middle East Campaign.
 However, ill-health forced his retirement, and he was awarded the Officer of the Order of the British Empire (OBE) in 1943 for his service.

-Brady died on 13 February 1952 at the age 76 in Bulawayo General Hospital from cardiac syncope and lobar pneumonia.
+Brady died on 13 February 1952 at the age of 76 in Bulawayo General Hospital from cardiac syncope and lobar pneumonia.